-This is about time management for artists.
+This is about what’s important.

-And yet, sometimes you feel overwhelmed.
+But sometimes you feel overwhelmed.

 The good news?
 You can use your creative brain to figure all this out.
 You can ask different questions, questions that will help you be your best artist self without so much struggle.